robenkleene/audio-references/ableton-push/ableton-push-session-view.md

 - To switch between the pads representing the sequencer view (`Note`) vs. session (`Session`), use the buttons right below the `Session D-Pad`
 - To delete a clip, in the `Session` *pads* view, hold the `Delete` button and press the button representing the clip
+- Push an inactive pad to stop a clip